drraghavendra/Solana-AI-Hackathon/README.md

 Add more complex analytical tools for real estate data.

-Phase 4: Community Marketplace:
+# Phase 4: Community Marketplace:

 Launch the community-driven module marketplace.

 Implement mechanisms for sharing, monetizing, and rating modules.

-Phase 5: Governance Implementation:
+ # Phase 5: Governance Implementation:

 Implement on-chain governance.

 Enable ARC token holders to vote on parameters and proposals.

-Expected Outcomes:
+# Results and Outcomes

 A decentralized platform for building and managing AI agents on Solana with no code.